Sitemap

 Those are three universal aspects of all communities of human beings.
 Other people might name other universal aspects of communities, but there can be no such thing as a community of human beings that exists without personal interactions, a political process (the process of effecting choices for the community as a whole), and an economy (the process of producing/acquiring goods/services).
 Even a book club has all three of those elements of a community.
 Within Liberalism, then, those three aspects of social existence therefore comprise at the same time the minimum and the maximum of the reach of justice, in its most practical sense: how societal relations among human beings ought to be governed.

 The purpose of this essay is to relate a way to fix Liberalism’s flaws.
 It would still be familiar Liberal society, yet it would be transformed.
+We’ll address in turn the implications of this approach to Liberal justice for individuals, then the political process, then the economy.

-Governing people’s interactions with one another even prior to, as noted above, the enaction of specific laws, requires the existence of a rule of some kind.
-Indeed, such a rule will largely determine what laws will be enacted.
-Such a rule will certainly be an organizing principle for a society, but, as will be seen, it can follow from some more general principle or concept.
-It will serve to ‘fill the gaps’ between the laws for governing relations among people in the society without the force — and the myriad costs — associated with laws and their enforcement.
+Such a rule will certainly be an organizing principle for a society, but, as will be seen, it can follow from some ‘prior’ principle or concept.
+It serves to ‘fill the gaps’ between laws for governing relations among people in a society without the necessary force — not to mention the myriad costs — associated with formal laws and their enforcement.

 No rule can keep people from acting contrarily to it: no mere abstraction can be enough to prevent people from violating it.
 Moreover, in a Liberal society, where vague, general ’catch-all’ laws are not allowed, any such rule is unenforceable in the way that laws are.
 Yet, a rule is needed for people to know ‘what’s what’ ethically; without some rule there is no line that is not to be crossed that is known to all.